Skip to main content

-CPAs currently benefit from a national licensing system, known in shorthand as “CPA mobility,” that permits almost complete practice movement from a CPA’s home state of licensure into other states without having to obtain additional licenses, register with the other state or pay fees.
+Certified Public Accountants (CPAs) currently benefit from a national licensing system, known in shorthand as “CPA mobility,” that permits almost complete practice movement from a CPA’s home state of licensure into other states without having to obtain additional licenses, register with the other states or pay fees.

 This freedom of movement gives CPAs and their employers the flexibility to serve clients across state lines, virtually or in person, without the extra burden of obtaining separate licenses for each state in which they practice.